emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is decent but has room for improvement. ⚠️
 1. Allows searching and adjusting subtitles. ✔️
 1. Site is only movies. ❌
-1. Site has no watchlists, continue watching or history. ❌
+1. Site has no watch lists, continue watching or history. ❌
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️